-- 4.36 Off-site financial contributions for affordable housing will be 100% ring-fenced for housing expenditure that results in housing needs being met within the District. - 4.37 The allocation and expenditure of commuted-sum payments will be agreed and authorised by an appropriate Council Committee.
-As part of the approval process it must be demonstrated that:- - Value for money will be achieved; - That any proposed forms of spending will result in preserved subsidised affordable housing in the long-term or, - Steps will be taken to ensure the recycling of capital subsidy and associated financial gain, should any of the subsidised affordable housing be lost to the open market. - 4.38 Part of the contributions collected will may be used to off-set the costs of officer post(s) required to manage enable the securing delivery of affordable housing within the plan area.
+- 4.35 Off-site financial contributions for affordable housing will be 100% ring-fenced for housing expenditure that results in housing needs being met within the District. - 4.36 The allocation and expenditure of commuted-sum payments will be agreed and authorised by an appropriate Council Committee.
+As part of the approval process it must be demonstrated that:

+- Value for money will be achieved; - That any proposed forms of spending will result in preserved subsidised affordable housing in the long-term or, - Steps will be taken to ensure the recycling of capital subsidy and associated financial gain, should any of the subsidised affordable housing be lost to the open market. - 4.37 Part of the contributions collected may be used to off-set the costs of officer post(s) required to enable the delivery of affordable housing within the plan area.